BlipOnNobodysRadar/Codewars/readme.md

 ## Optimizations

-I enjoy finding new and better ways to solve coding challenges, and so I consistently refactor my solutions with optimized code.
+I enjoy finding new and better ways to solve coding challenges, and so I commonly refactor my solutions with optimized code.
 Optimizations may be for performance, for efficiency, or for readability.

 ## Lessons Learned: